crosscom/AWS-Immersion-Day/README.md

 * (Window user) Log in from your laptop
     * https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

-## 5. Make bastion to be for kubectl client
+## 5. Make a Bastion Host to be for kubectl client

 * Download kubectl.